kemapak/blog/Testing/Testing Design Patterns for UI.md

 ### Unit of Code
 A cohesive chunk of code.

 The recommended size is 33 lines of statements.
-(Excluding, comments, declarations, imports, and exports)
+(Excluding, white space, comments, declarations, imports, and exports)

 ### Cohesion
 Measurement of the atomic functionality of a code group.
 (Function, method).